henryli-git/GUI_Apps/StockPal/README.md

 # StockPal

 This application retrieves current stock information from Yahoo finance.
-The application can also return the ticker's candlestick chart based on the desired time interval.
+The application can also return the ticker's candlestick chart based on a desired time interval.

 ## Features
     *Powered by the Yahoo Finance API